-Succeeding and – indeed – thriving in the music industry is hard, real hard.
-Many bands out there are trying to eek out a living from the music they create, but very few make a decent amount of cash off their efforts.
-As in sustaining the operation.
+Succeeding and – indeed – thriving in the music industry is hard.
+Real hard.
+Many bands out there try to eke out a living from the music they create, but very few make a decent amount of cash off their efforts.

 First: Break down this wall!

 To get there, bands have several options and choices.
-Like signing record deals with labels, hooking up to streaming services, using distributors as sales channels, using PRs, getting with review blogs to get noticed – you name it.
+Sign a record deal with labels, for instance.
+Or hook up to streaming services, use distributors as sales channels, get a PR, have your stuff reviewed, and so on.
 These choices will get them a return that is more or less juicy, depending on the deal they go for.
-But this is stuff of another post I will write for sure.

-Now, there is a smattering of real rock stars out there, making friggin’ heaps of money and being able to build massive marketing machines to sustain themselves.
-But compared to the mean masses of bands and musicians in the world, these money printing machines are relatively few and far between.
-Not everyone is called Iron Maiden, buzzing around tour locations in Ed Force One with a band pilot to boot.
+Now, there is a smattering of real rock stars out there that make friggin’ heaps of money, able to sustain massive marketing machines.
+But compared to the mean masses of bands and musicians in the world, these money-printing machines are relatively few and far between.
+Not everyone is Nickelback or called Iron Maiden with Ed Force One and their very own band pilot to boot.
 Even if evil tongues say that Bruce Dickinson is no 747 captain.
-But never mind that, this is another story.

-Panem et Circenses: Music to the people, right?
+Panem et Circenses: Music for the people, right?

-And once the legal bomb blew up in the face of the new streaming services, Spotify and their ilk started to offer legal services guaranteeing royalties back to the artists.
+After this legal bomb blew up straight in their face, new streaming services saw the light of day.
+Spotify and their ilk started to offer legal services that should guarantee royalties back to the artists.

 But is that really so?

-By doing this the music industry will manage to streamline everything down to a bland sound mix, until everything sounds like friggin’ Katy Perry on a Nile steamboat.
-A frightening, even orwellian thought, forsooth.
+Instead, this industry risks to streamline everything down to a bland sound mix until everything sounds like friggin’ Katy Perry on a Nile steamboat.
+A frightening, even Orwellian thought, forsooth.